Riotous-web/URLInspector/README.md

 Example:

 inspector.meta()
-Output:
+:Output:
- {
+:{
-   "description": "This domain is for use in illustrative examples in documents.", "keywords": "example, demo, test"
+:   "description": "This domain is for use in illustrative examples in documents.", :   "keywords": "example, demo, test"
- }
+:}

 🔗 link